 Risk: First present an outline of the key risks you identify in your proposal, based on the activities, participants and context or project environment.
+Identify for example relevant national legislation that you will need to comply with.
 Now present your risk management plan, i.e. an outline of how you will manage these specified risks and identify any individuals with responsibility for risk management.
 Describe how you will regularly monitor risk and check that your controls or steps to mitigate or reduce risk are working.